Search Engine Optimisation (SEO)

 3. Long-term SEO.
 The services outlined above will get your website up on Google and keep it there.
 After a while though, it is necessary to tweak the search terms in order to keep content fresh.
 Google looks for regular activity on a website so you need to make small changes now and then to stay highly listed.
 We can take care of this for you with a good value bespoke, long-term SEO package.
 Please enquire

 About me: I run a small business so I know what the realities are – keeping overheads to a minimum and adapting your product & service range to meet the ever-evolving market.
-Here are some question I get asked regularly:

 Q: What about Facebook and other Social Media?

-Well we recommend YouTube video to add links back to your site.
+Well we recommend YouTube video and Instagram (profile) to add links back to your site.
 A blog or Facebook page can be handy for feedback & interaction (if not sales) and I can set up a business FB page for you, but make sure that you monitor what gets posted so it doesn’t detract from your professional business image.
 TIP: Always keep your personal FB page separate from your company FB page and monitor it for enquiries – people leave enquiries and get peeved if they are not answered promptly.

 Q: What about e-commerce?

-b) It takes a lot of time (or money) to run it properly, so make sure you are prepared to invest a lot of effort if you decide on e-commerce.
+b) It can take a lot of time (or money) to run it properly, so make sure you are prepared to invest a lot of effort if you decide on e-commerce.
 The returns are not all they are cracked up to be (see Wolfgang Digital research below) – approximately 2% conversions (visitors vs sales).
 Your budget is better spent on effective SEO to get you up on Google, where people may be searching for your products & services.

 TIP: You can accept payments via PayPal or credit card over the phone very easily these days, so why not do that instead?
 You can add e-commerce later on if it suits your business model.
 Consider an Ebay virtual shop as an alternative.
-Many businesses run exclusively through Ebay and have massive sales.
+Many businesses run exclusively through Ebay (or Amazon) and have massive sales.

 The 10% ‘conversions’ myth